jbarroso/clean-code/README.md

 }
 ```
 ## Write Your Try-Catch-Finally Statement First
-Try blocks are like transactios => *catch* has to leave your program in a consistent state, no matther what happens in the try.
+Try blocks are like transactions => *catch* has to leave your program in a consistent state, no matter what happens in the try.

 Write test that force exceptions and add behavior to satisfy your test.